Discovery of inverse-Compton X-ray emission and estimate of the volume-averaged magnetic field in a galaxy group

 \section{Acknowledgements}

-F.M. thanks Soumyajit Mandal for fruitful discussions.
-N.W. is supported by the GACR grant 21-13491X.
-M.-L.G.-M. acknowledges financial support from grant RTI2018-096228-B-C31 (MCIU/AEI/FEDER,UE), from the coordination of the participation in SKA-SPAIN financed by the Ministry of Science and Innovation (MICIN), and from the State Agency for Research of the Spanish Ministry of Science, Innovation and Universities through the "Center of Excellence Severo Ochoa" awarded to the Instituto de Astrof\`{i}sica de Andaluc\`{i}a (SEV-2017-0709).
-G.-K. thanks the Indian National Science Academy for a Senior Scientist fellowship.
+We thank the anonymous referee for constructive comments that helped to improve this manuscript.
+FM thanks Soumyajit Mandal for fruitful discussions.
+The material is based upon work supported by NASA under award number 80GSFC21M0002.
+NW is supported by the GACR grant 21-13491X.
+M-LG-M acknowledges financial support from grant RTI2018-096228-B-C31 (MCIU/AEI/FEDER,UE), from the coordination of the participation in SKA-SPAIN financed by the Ministry of Science and Innovation (MICIN), and from the State Agency for Research of the Spanish Ministry of Science, Innovation and Universities through the `Center of Excellence Severo Ochoa' awarded to the Instituto de Astrof\`{i}sica de Andaluc\`{i}a (SEV-2017-0709).
+G-K thanks the Indian National Science Academy for a Senior Scientist position.
 A.R.L. is supported by the Gates Cambridge Scholarship, by the St John's College Benefactors' Scholarships, by NSERC through the Postgraduate Scholarship-Doctoral Program (PGS D) under grant PGSD3-535124-2019 and by FRQNT through the FRQNT Graduate Studies Research Scholarship - Doctoral level under grant \#274532.
-A.S. is supported by the Women In Science Excel (WISE) programme of the Netherlands Organisation for Scientific Research (NWO), and acknowledges the World Premier Research Center Initiative (WPI) and the Kavli IPMU for the continued hospitality.
+AS is supported by the Women In Science Excel (WISE) programme of the Netherlands Organisation for Scientific Research (NWO), and acknowledges the World Premier Research Center Initiative (WPI) and the Kavli IPMU for the continued hospitality.
 This work is based on observations obtained with \textit{XMM-Newton}, an ESA science mission with instruments and contributions directly funded by ESA member states and the USA (NASA).
 SRON is supported financially by NWO.